ieeeWang/Graph-algorithm-visualization/README.md

 # Graph-algorithm-visualization
-Here are implementation (using both python and c++) of some common graph algorithms.
+Here are implementation (using both Python and C++) of some common graph algorithms.

 ### Dijkstra's Algorithm: the shortest path